xd009642/streamer-template/doc/04_axum_api.md

 # The Axum API

+All the code can be found on [this branch](https://github.com/xd009642/streamer-template/tree/chapter-04) if you look at main you'll see future post content there!

 For the API in this project we're going to be using [Axum](https://crates.io/crates/axum), this is largely because of my own familiarity with Axum.
 Although, there is a small benefit where Axum and